Belief-State Query Policies for User-Aligned POMDPs: Abstract

 \section{Abstract}

-Planning in real-world settings often entails addressing partial observability while aligning with users' preferences.
-We present a novel framework for expressing users' preferences about agent behavior in a partially observable setting using parameterized belief-state query (BSQ) preferences in the setting of goal-oriented partially observable Markov decision processes (gPOMDPs).
-We present the first formal analysis of such preferences and prove that while the expected value of a BSQ preference is not a convex function w.r.t its parameters, it is \emph{piecewise constant} and yields an implicit \emph{discrete parameter search space} that is finite for finite horizons.
-This theoretical result leads to novel algorithms that optimize gPOMDP agent behavior while guaranteeing user preference compliance.
-Theoretical analysis proves that our algorithms converge to the optimal preference-compliant behavior in the limit.
-Empirical results show that BSQ preferences provide a computationally feasible approach for planning with preferences in partially observable settings.
+Planning in real-world settings often entails addressing partial observability while aligning with users' requirements.
+We present a novel framework for expressing users' constraints and preferences about agent behavior in a partially observable setting using parameterized belief-state query (BSQ) policies in the setting of goal-oriented partially observable Markov decision processes (gPOMDPs).
+We present the first formal analysis of such constraints and prove that while the expected cost function of a parameterized BSQ policy w.r.t its parameters is not convex, it is \emph{piecewise constant} and yields an implicit \emph{discrete parameter search space} that is finite for finite horizons.
+This theoretical result leads to novel algorithms that optimize gPOMDP agent behavior with guaranteed user alignment.
+Analysis proves that our algorithms converge to the optimal user-aligned behavior in the limit.
+Empirical results show that parameterized BSQ policies provide a computationally feasible approach for user-aligned planning in partially observable settings.